Dr Oliver Stoner

 Surveillance of infectious disease cases and/or deaths is often subject to delayed reporting, where complete information is not immediately available to decision-makers.
 Statistical models can learn the systematic and random structures in the reporting delay, to predict current case/death counts based on incomplete data.

 During my PhD we developed a new multivariate hierarchical framework for correcting delayed reporting.
-This was published in Biometrics just before COVID-19 started appearing in our news feeds, and as a postdoc I sought to demonstrate this method as a powerful operational tool for pandemic decision-making.
+This was published in Biometrics just before COVID-19 started appearing in our news feeds, and as a postdoc I sought to demonstrate this method as a compelling operational tool for pandemic decision-making.
+Our method was used by researchers at Cambridge MRC Biostatistics Unit as part of their efforts to nowcast COVID-19.
+Their estimates regularly informed the Scientific Pandemic Influenza Group on Modelling (SPI-M) and therefore fed into UK Government decision-making.

 Our work on delayed reporting followed our work on a new method for correcting under-reporting, published in the Journal of the American Statistical Association in 2019.